LGN520/farreach-public/docs/netreach-voting-v3.md

 			- Try_case12 isbackup=1; otherwise, read_case12
 		* Stage 11: port_forward
 			- NOTE: current PUTREQ_POP has old key-value pair instead of new one, we must send original packet to egress pipeline
-			- TODO: If isbackup=1 and iscase12=0, update PUTREQ_POP as PUTREQ_POP_EVICT_CASE2 to server, clone_i2e for PUTRES to client
+			- If isbackup=1 and iscase12=0, update PUTREQ_POP as PUTREQ_POP_EVICT_CASE2 to server, clone_i2e for PUTRES to client
 				+ PUTREQ_POP_EVICT_CASE2 -> hash_partition_tbl
 			- If (isbackup=0 or iscase12=1) and valid=0, drop original packet, clone_i2e for PUTRES to client
 			- If (isbackup=0 or iscase12=1) and valid=1, update PUTREQ_POP as PUTREQ_POP_EVICT to server, clone_i2e for PUTRES to client